ericchase-library/ts-library/README.md

 ### ./

-You may create whatever config files your project needs, but here is the list of miminally required ones:
+You may create whatever config files your project needs, but here is the list of minimally required ones:

 - .gitignore
 - .prettierignore